jjchurch03/RoboboatTest/YOLOv5_python3_edits/new_ideas/README.md

      -
      -
   - Change how move_to_center works in MainControl.py in both class ZedObjects and ""
+      - have a delay so it isn't constantly running

   - Fix if statements in object_detection.py